akashchavan15/CarND-Behavioral-Cloning-P3/README.md

 ### Model parameter tuning
 I tried different gradient descent optimizers like Momentum, Adagrad, Nadam, SGD, Adam.
 I had a promising results from Adam where training and validation loss converged pretty consistently. <br />
 <img src="examples/loss.jpg" width="480" alt="Training/Validation Loss" />

+### Overfitting Reduction
+I started with using dropouts, spatial dropouts, and also tuned dropout’s keep_prob but it didnt help much.
+Good results were obtained by using L2 regularization.
+Using L2 regularization training and validation loss reduced significantly over the traning epochs.